BurnPermits App Update - See What's New

 Sisters - Camp Sherman Fire District

-Drizzle, not freezing, continuous, heavy, low average soil moisture this week with very high winds and high temperatures forecasted for the day.
+Clouds generally forming or developing, low average soil moisture this week with and very high temperatures forecasted for the day.

 Fire danger level image